SidharthArya/SidharthArya/AWESOME-STARS.md

 - [dart-lang/dart_style](https://github.com/dart-lang/dart_style) - An opinionated formatter/linter for Dart code
 - [jonbhanson/flutter_native_splash](https://github.com/jonbhanson/flutter_native_splash) - Automatically generates native code for adding splash screens in Android and iOS.
 Customize with specific platform, background color and splash image.
 - [angulardart/angular](https://github.com/angulardart/angular) - Fast and productive web framework provided by Dart
-- [flutter/gallery](https://github.com/flutter/gallery) - Flutter Gallery is a resource to help developers evaluate and use Flutter
+- [flutter/gallery](https://github.com/flutter/gallery) - Flutter Gallery was a resource to help developers evaluate and use Flutter
 - [fluttercommunity/flutter_sms](https://github.com/fluttercommunity/flutter_sms) - A Flutter plugin to Send SMS and MMS on iOS and Android.
 If iMessage is enabled it will send as iMessage on iOS.
 This plugin must be tested on a real device on iOS.
 Maintainer: @rodydavis
 - [fluttercommunity/flutter_launcher_icons](https://github.com/fluttercommunity/flutter_launcher_icons) - Flutter Launcher Icons - A package which simplifies the task of updating your Flutter app's launcher icon.
 Fully flexible, allowing you to choose what platform you wish to update the launcher icon for
 - [fluttercommunity/flutter_sticky_headers](https://github.com/fluttercommunity/flutter_sticky_headers) - Flutter Sticky Headers - Lets you place "sticky headers" into any scrollable content in your Flutter app.
 No special wrappers or magic required.
 Maintainer: @slightfoot